rosu-2805/server-sdk/README.md

 All commands are async.
 Every command  may raise an exception.
 You must take care to handle exceptions in a right way.
 EasyMorph Server SDK also has own exceptions, they are described in corresponding section.

+**Spaces**.
+System workspace splited into several Spaces.
+Each space has it's own security restrictions.
+Space contains Tasks and Files.
+There is at least one predefined space named `Default`.
+It's a public.

 #### Tasks
 Assume that you have already created the task in Space 'Default'.
-For these samples task id is 691ea42e-9e6b-438e-84d6-b743841c970e.
+For these samples task id is `691ea42e-9e6b-438e-84d6-b743841c970e`.

 ##### Starting the Task

-To run the task, just call:
+To run the task:

 ``` C#
   await client.StartTaskAsync("Default", "691ea42e-9e6b-438e-84d6-b743841c970e", cancellationToken );